Taking Patent Analytics to the Next Level

 This simple dashboard metric provides a far more useful predictor of examiner behavior than any tool previously available in the marketplace so that patent professionals can adjust their prosecution strategy based on the guidance it delivers.

 ETA is more accurate and a better predictor of examiner’s behavior than Examiner Allowance Rate because it is based upon the examiner’s actual body of work.

 In this sense, ETA is superior to the Examiner Allowance Rate metric because it predicts both the likelihood and the difficulty of obtaining a patent from the assigned USPTO examiner.
 It contemplates all pending applications in front of the examiner and assesses the examiner’s own behaviors, uninfluenced by the filer’s actions.

-In a recently released Better Patents Now podcast, Chris and Megan discuss the “Birth of the Ultimate Metric,” which introduces PatentAdvisor ETA™ in more detail and shares the vision behind the innovation.
+In a recently released Better Patents Now podcast, host Megan McLoughlin discusses the “Birth of the Ultimate Metric,” which introduces PatentAdvisor ETA™ in more detail and shares the vision behind the innovation.
 Ask for a free 2-day trial of LexisNexis PatentAdvisor to see ETA™ in action.

 Get to know your examiner better with more context and a deeper understanding of your examiner’s behavior than ever available before.

 With your free trial, you will gain instant access to:

 Examiner Search allows you to search by examiner name for a filterable, examiner specific dashboard of patent analytics, including rejection specific statistics, appeal statistics, prosecution statistics, interview statistics, a backlog of RCEs and timeline.

 QuickPair easily replaces the USPTO Public PAIR by providing the most robust application details anywhere, including examiner timeline, examiner allowance rate and the average time and number of office actions to allowance.